Westland Lynx

 The Westland Lynx is a British multi-purpose twin-engined military helicopter designed and built by Westland Helicopters at its factory in Yeovil.
 Originally intended as a utility craft for both civil and naval usage, military interest led to the development of both battlefield and naval variants.
 The Lynx went into operational usage in 1977 and was later adopted by the armed forces of over a dozen nations, primarily serving in the battlefield utility, anti-armour, search and rescue and anti-submarine warfare roles.

 The Lynx is a fully aerobatic helicopter with the ability to perform loops and rolls.
 In 1986, a specially modified Lynx set the current Fédération Aéronautique Internationale's official airspeed record for helicopters (category excludes compound helicopters) at 400.87 km/h, which remains unbroken as of January 2022.

 Several land and naval variants of the Lynx have been produced along with some major derivatives.
 The Westland 30 was produced as a civil utility helicopter; it was not a commercial success and only a small number were built during the 1980s.
 In the 21st century, a modernised variant of the Lynx was designed as a multi-role combat helicopter, designated as the AgustaWestland AW159 Wildcat; the Wildcat is intended to replace existing Lynx helicopters.

 Development

 Origins

-The initial design, then known as the Westland WG.13, was started in the mid-1960s as a replacement for the Westland Scout and Wasp, and a more advanced alternative to the UH-1 Iroquois.
+The initial design, then known as the Westland WG.13, was started in the mid-1960s as a replacement for the Westland Scout and Wasp, and a more advanced alternative to the Bell UH-1 Iroquois.
 The design was to be powered by a pair of Bristol Siddeley BS.360 turboshaft engines.
 As part of the Anglo-French helicopter agreement signed in February 1967, French company Sud Aviation (later Aérospatiale) had a 30 per cent share of production work, Westland performing the remainder.
-It was intended that France would procure the Lynx for its Navy and a heavily modified armed reconnaissance variant for the French Army, with the United Kingdom in return buying Aérospatiale Gazelle and Puma for its armed forces.
+It was intended that France would procure the Lynx for its navy and a heavily modified armed reconnaissance variant for the French Army, with the United Kingdom in return buying the Aérospatiale Gazelle and the Puma for its armed forces.
 In October 1969, the French Army cancelled its requirement for the Lynx, so development of the armed variant was terminated at an early stage.